Gabriel Stefan Kapler

 After being a backup OF for the World Series champion 2004 Boston Red Sox, Kapler signed with the Yomiuri Giants.
 He was a total bust, hitting just .153/.261/.217 and was sent down to the minors, then released.
 He returned to the Red Sox and hit .247/.282/.351 but suffered a ruptured left Achilles tendon on September 14, 2005 and missed the remainder of the season.

-Returning to the Red Sox, Gabe bounced back with a .254/.340/.354 line in 72 games, primarily off the bench, and also played 7 games in the minors on rehab stints.
+Returning to the Red Sox in 2006, Gabe bounced back with a .254/.340/.354 line in 72 games, primarily off the bench, and also played 7 games in the minors on rehab stints.

 Gabe's career batting line was .270/.331/.418 and he stole 68 in 94 tries.
 His career OPS+ was 90, a disappointment given his minor league dominance.

 Kapler retired after the 2006 season and was hired as the manager of the Greenville Drive.
 After one year as a manager, Kapler voiced his intention of making a comeback as a player; he fulfilled this intention by signing a one-year contract for 2008 with the Milwaukee Brewers and making the team in spring training.
 He later played for the Tampa Bay Rays and retired for good after the 2010 season.